Ben Affleck's 'Gone Girl' snatches U.S. box office title

 LOS ANGELES/NEW YORK Movie thriller "Gone Girl," starring Ben Affleck as a man suspected of causing his wife's disappearance, overcame a demonic doll named "Annabelle" to win a tight weekend race at U.S. and Canadian movie box offices.

-"Gone Girl" pulled in $38 million (23.82 million pounds) over its first three days in domestic theatres, according to estimates released Sunday by tracking firm Rentrak.
+"Gone Girl" pulled in $38 million over its first three days in domestic theaters, according to estimates released Sunday by tracking firm Rentrak.
 Horror flick "Annabelle" ranked close behind with $37.2 million.

 Last weekend's No. 1 film, thriller "The Equalizer" starring Denzel Washington, dropped to third.
 The movie collected $19 million over the weekend and brought its cumulative domestic sales to $64.5 million.